 - Get, set, go.
 Oh, hold on – are you driving a manual?
 Then it’d be more like ready, set, go slowly, push down the pedal, press clutch and change the gear, push down the pedal some more, and you are almost ready to go.
 The time it takes to accelerate is another reason why I prefer automatic vehicles.

 At the end of the day, a car takes you from point A to B, so your choice of vehicle would only influence the kind of journey you want.
 As long as you’ve got enough gas and some cheap auto insurance in PA, it doesn’t particularly matter what car you’re driving.
 If you are looking for comfort and ease, an automatic car would be your best bet.
 If you want a more involved experience, and want increased control over wheels and engine, opt for a manual vehicle.
+In the end if you get a European car you may want to go to a European auto service in Dallas if any repairs are needed, you want your car to be looked at by certified professionals.
 When you’re buying a car, it’s important to find some insurance quotes before you put a deposit down.
 No one wants to pay a large amount for insurance and it could be a deciding factor for which car you get.
 Insurance prices vary a huge amount, for example, illinois insurance might be cheaper than insurance in another state.
 Do your research and try and find a cheap quote.
 Let’s hear what other fantabulous girls I know have to say about their respective choices: “I like automatic… But if I want to race, then definitely manual.”
 Sidra Surmed “Well, I’m French and for us manual is the way to go!
 You have a lot more control over your car and the way you work that engine!
 You can drive under or over regime, depending on your style.
 I am more of an ‘over-regime’ girl so like to push my gears before shifting just to get that engine roaring.
 You can’t quite do the same on an automatic… the shifting is faster manually as you don’t have to wait for the car to do it.”
 Carine Duvignaud “Mostly automatic, because of the ease.
 Manual, only in rare cases when you want to control the power of the car.”
 Tahira Hasan-Faisal “Manual transmission has better fuel mileage, cheaper to buy, and is good for racing.
 Auto transmission is easy and less tiring, acceleration is quicker, is more practical, especially for Dubai’s traffic.”
 Emma Kaiser “Manual – more control and good skill to have in general.”
 Ruhee Rajan “I haven’t used manual car ever besides fifteen days of training, so I prefer automatic.
 However, manual cars are better in terms of life, speed and control.”
 Shaliza Ali “Anybody can operate an automatic vehicle (at least here in the US); it takes skill to drive a manual car – apart from the fact that it is a lot more fun!”
 Maheen Zaidi “Auto for everyday, run of the mill errand running but definitely a manual when a gal needs to feel like she is back in charge and really driving!
 Can’t beat a manual for driving pleasure!”
 Havovie Bomanji “Manual is better for me.
 More control and more power.
 Automatic is easier specially in places like UK and Jamaica where they drive on the “wrong” side of the road.”
 Araceli Gallego Let’s hear what do you drive and why in the comment box below Xx